G1OJS/PyFT8/README.md

 and distributed under the GNU General Public License v3 (GPL-3.0), hence the use of GPL-3.0 in this repository.

 Also thanks to [Robert Morris](https://github.com/rtmrtmrtmrtm) for:
- - [basicft8](https://github.com/rtmrtmrtmrtm/basicft8) - the first code I properly read (note: applies to FT8 pre V2)
+ - [basicft8(*1)](https://github.com/rtmrtmrtmrtm/basicft8) - the first code I properly read when I was wondering whether to start this journey
  - [weakmon](https://github.com/rtmrtmrtmrtm/weakmon/) - much good information

+(*1 note: applies to FT8 pre V2)

 Other useful resources:
  - [W4KEK WSJT-x git mirror](https://www.repo.radio/w4kek/WSJT-X)